omiye-precious/todo-app/README.md

 # 📝 Smart To-Do App

-A beautifully designed and fully functional to-do application built with **HTML**, **CSS**, and **JavaScript**.
-This project goes beyond basic task tracking, offering features like task prioritization, due dates, tags, dark mode, live filtering, search, keyboard shortcuts, and persistent storage using `localStorage`.
+This is a fully functional and responsive To-Do List web application built using HTML, CSS, and JavaScript.
+It allows users to manage tasks efficiently with enhanced features like priority tagging, due dates, dark mode, filtering, searching, and localStorage support.

 ---